While I was making this Israeli couscous salad, I couldn’t help singing “My Favorite Things” from Sound of Music.

 Will you get a spoonful with buttery Castelvetrano olives?
 Or will you be met with briny marinated artichoke hearts?

-(I’m particularly into the grilled marinated artichoke hearts right now.
+I’m particularly into the grilled marinated artichoke hearts right now.
+They’re one of my favorite Trader Joe’s vegan products.
 They are oil packed in jars.
-You can find them next to the marinated artichoke hearts on the shelf.)
+You can find them next to the marinated artichoke hearts on the shelf.

 Cherry tomatoes are at their sweet and juicy best.
 And fresh basil makes every dish taste like summer.

 Couscous is sometimes confused for a grain, but it’s actually a pasta.
-Unlike its teeny tiny couscous brethren, Israeli couscous is bigger and pearl-shaped.
+Unlike its teeny tiny couscous brethren, the Israeli style is bigger and pearl-shaped.
 (That’s why it’s also called pearl couscous.)

-For those of us who opt for pappardelle over angel hair and barley over millet or quinoa, Israeli couscous is for people who prefer something on the chewier side.
+For those of us who opt for pappardelle over angel hair and barley over millet or quinoa, Israeli-style couscous is for people who prefer something on the chewier side.

 It can be served hot or cold, as a side dish or as lunch itself.